-NO ANSWERING BACK
+1. NO ANSWERING BACK

-Like a referee, sometimes teachers get things right and sometimes wrong, but what is totally unacceptable is for a child to answer back or question the decision in front of the class.
+Like a referee, teachers have to manage lots of different emotions and behaviours in class to ensure that everyone is receiving first class quality education.
+What is totally unacceptable is for a child to answer back or question the decision in front of the class.
 It stops others from learning and it undermines all respect for the teacher.
 This is a very bad learning habit to get into.

-UNIFORM
+2. UNIFORM